Adipa-G/aws-experiments/dotnetcore-sqs-code-pipeline-example/Readme.md

 	"lapTime": "1:11.103"
 }
 ```
-* The consumtion function would write the content of the messages into the logs.
+* The consumption function would write the content of the messages into the logs.
 You can check it from the cloud watch logs for the the `SqsTriggerFunction`